itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 4: Getting Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are interested in the current value of a paramter you can use the following code to get it.
+If you are interested in the current value of a paramter you can use the following code to retrieve it.

 .. code-block:: python
     :linenos: